Sell your home in record time with these simple tips.

 Everyone needs some time to relax and have fun.
 Luckily, summertime fun can be simple and inexpensive.
 Here are a handful of ideas to make the most of the season’s fun:

-—Gather cardboard boxes of various sizes and make something from nothing.
-We ran across this video of a nine-year-old boy who created an arcade from boxes.
+- Gather cardboard boxes of various sizes and make something from nothing.

-—Check websites for local hidden attractions to find their “freebie” days.
-Arrange a backstage tour of your favorite restaurant.
+- Check websites for local hidden attractions to find their “freebie” days.

 And keep in mind, your kids don’t need you to shell out for expensive outings.
-They will honestly enjoy family game nights, camping out and watching Fourth of July fireworks as long as it means spending time with you.
-Get ideas for more fun summer activities.
+They will honestly enjoy family game nights, camping out and watching fireworks as long as it means spending time with you.

 From the 1950s to the 1990s, 45–60% of teenagers had summer jobs.
 These days, only about 25% work during the summer.
 Summer jobs are essential for teaching kids the responsibilities of holding down a job.
 They’ll also learn the value of earning and managing money.

 If you have older kids, encourage them to be creative about how they can earn some money in their free time.
 Your budget will benefit as well since they won’t be hitting you up for spending money!